linda2020130/Business-Analytics-Forecasting/Notes.md

     * Concerns:
         1. Too short: limit of data information.
         2. Too long: scenario/situation may change a lot when time span is long.
+5. **Differencing**:
+    * Difference of two time periods in the time series; to remove trend and/or seasonality from a series.
+    * Types of Differencing:
+        1. **Lag-1 differencing**(De-Trending): useful for removing trend.
+(May apply twice if the trend is exponential)
+        2. **Lag-M differencing**(Deseasonalizing): useful for removing seasonality with M seasons.
+        3. **Double-Differencing**: perform the differencing operation twice(difference the differenced series). (e.g. Lag-M first, then Lag-1)

 <br>